postcss/postcss/docs/architecture.md

 <img width="300" src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/aa/PostCSS_scheme.svg/512px-PostCSS_scheme.svg.png" alt="workflow">

-As you can see from diagram above, PostCSS architecture pretty straightforward but some parts could be misunderstanded.
+As you can see from diagram above, PostCSS architecture pretty straightforward but some parts could be misunderstood.

 From diagram above you can see part called Parser, this construct will be described in details later on, just for now think about it as a structure that can understand your CSS like syntax and create object representation of it.